kayode-gif/Sorting-Algorithms-Visualizer/README.md

 Gnome sort
 Cocktail Shaker sort

-You can find the link to the sorting algotith:
+You can find the link to the sorting algorithm: https://kayode-gif.github.io/Sorting-Algos-Visualiser/